30 Hedonic Models in Space

 Make this Notebook Trusted to load map: File -> Trust Notebook

 There are definitely spatial patterns, but they’re also not uniform.
 There’s probably autocorrelation in the sales prices, but it seems to be particularly strong in some pockets.
-We should be sure to check both global and local statistics
+We should be sure to check both global and local statistics.
+As such, we need a spatial Graph object to define the relationship between housing sales, and we have seen in prior chapters the importance of considering travel network structure.
+Here we will fit two different graphs and examine global and local autocorrelation using both.

 Code